nrdvana/userp/doc/protocol.md

 according to the 2's complement limits for that number of bits.
 An integer type with min and max and without bits will be encoded as an unsigned value of the bits necessary to hold the value of (max - min).
-Fixed-bit-width values can be encode little-endian or big-endian based on a flag in the metadata block.
+Fixed-bit-width values can be encode little-endian or big-endian based on a flag in the stream header.

 When names are given, the integer can be encoded with the API encode_int *or* encode_symbol.
-Specifying a symbol that does not exist in ```names``` is an error.
+Specifying a symbol that does not exist in `names` is an error.

 ### Symbol

-Symbols in Userp are Unicode strings with some character restrictions which act much like the symbols in Ruby or the String.intern() of Java.
+Symbols in Userp are Unicode strings with some character restrictions which act much like the symbols in Ruby or the `String.intern()` of Java.
 These are meant to represent concepts with no particular integer value.
 When encoded, the symbols can make use of a string table in the metadata block to remove common prefixes.
 Thus, they get encoded as small integers rather than as string literals.

-  * values - an array of symbols which compose this type
+  * values - (optional) an array of symbols which compose this type
-  * prefix - a string prefix that assists with declaring the symbols or using them at runtime
+  * prefix - a string prefix that assists with declaring the symbols or using them at runtime.
+             This merely acts as a hint to help build an efficient symbol table in the metadata block.

 The Symbol type can be subclassed by giving it a list of values.
 Any time this Symbol type is selected, only those values will be allowed.
 The values are of course encoded as integers, but the integer value is never seen by the application.
-This is a "cleaner" way to implement Enums, though you might still choose an Integer with 'names' in order to be compatible with low-level code.
+This is a "cleaner" way to implement Enums, though you might still choose to implement an Enum as an Integer with 'names' in order to be compatible with low-level code.

-Symbols can only be encoded/decoded with encode_symbol/decode_symbol.
+Symbols can only be encoded/decoded with `encode_symbol` / `decode_symbol`.
+For symbol
+types with finite `values`, only the selector gets written.
+For infinite symbol types with `prefix`, only a length and UTF-8 bytes are written.
+For infinite symbol types without `prefix`, there is a selector for whether or not a prefix exists combined with the length of the UTF-8 string; so, still likely one byte, then a prefix (or not), then the bytes of the suffix.

 ### Choice